lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {{!I-D.ietf-lamps-cms-ml-dsa}}.

 <aside markdown="block">
-RFC EDITOR: Please replace TBD2 with the value assigned by IANA during the publication of {{I-D.lamps-cms-ml-dsa}}.
-Also please replace {{I-D.lamps-cms-ml-dsa}} in the module with a reference to the published RFC.
+RFC EDITOR: Please replace TBD2 with the value assigned by IANA during the publication of {{I-D.ietf-lamps-cms-ml-dsa}}.
+Also please replace {{I-D.ietf-lamps-cms-ml-dsa}} in the module with a reference to the published RFC.
 </aside>

 ~~~